 Our job is to give enough information so that Dashers can make an informed decision about ‘do I want to do that job or do I not?'
 And we also want to make sure there's enough liquidity in the system so that the customer demand is being met.
 So one of the things you're talking about is the tip, and we'll show the Doordash component and a portion of the tip.
 But we cap that because we found that a lot of people were just waiting for the big tips.Doordash President Christopher Payne on why Doordash hides tips

 Doordash has a problem.
 Some deliveries are not being accepted.
-Too many offers do not pay well enough for the tie and distance one has to drive to complete them.
+Too many offers do not pay well enough for the time and distance one has to drive to complete deliveries.
 Thus a lot of low-paying orders sit there without being picked up.

 Mr. Payne's answer indicates that the problem lies with cherry pickers.
-These are drivers who wait and wait for the extremely high paying deliveries with a bigger tip.
+These are Doordash delivery drivers who are willing to endure a long wait time for extremely high paying deliveries with a bigger tip.

 Doordash figured they could put a stop to that by not letting anyone know when those deliveries pay as much as they do.
 Uber Eats does something very similar in the way they hide tips.